 31. The composition of the troposphere changes the quality of our air.
-Even if there's a tiny amount of some components, it can harm our health and our vegetation.
+Even if there's a tiny change in the amount of some components, it can harm our health and our vegetation.

 33. The troposphere is responsible for the water cycle, which allows plants to grow.

-34. The study of the troposphere is important to human life because it is the layer we breathe air in from.
+34. The study of the troposphere is important to human life because it is the layer we breathe air in.

 35. As well as providing oxygen to allow us to live, the troposphere also provides us with protection from the harmful ultraviolet radiation that comes from the sun.

-36. Because the troposphere heats the Earth differently in different places, convection currents are formed, which are winds that move heat and moisture all over the planet.
+36. Because the troposphere heats the earth differently in different places, convection currents are formed.
+These are winds that move heat and moisture all over the planet.